-This allows to define an induced connection, which does not arise necessarily from a metric, and the second fundamental form, which gives the expected information on the extrinsic geometry of $L$.
-But the induced connection is not an appropriate tool to study the intrinsic properties of $L$ by obvious reasons.
-Both the lightlike section and the screen distribution are fixed arbitrarily and independently, so all geometric objects derived from them depend on these choices.
-A remarkable exception is the second fundamental form, which does not depend on the screen distribution but its precise value does depend on the lightlike section.
-However, the qualitative facts of being proportional to the metric or being zero, which correspond to totally umbilic or totally geodesic hypersurfaces, are also independent of the chosen lightlike section.
-There are additional difficulties since it is not clear how to choose them in order to have a reasonable coupling between the properties of $L$ and $M$, specially in the presence of symmetries.
-Despite these difficulties, there are remarkable success, specially in relativity theory, \cite{Ast99, Ast00, GouJar06}, and some papers deal with the construction of canonical screen distributions, which could overcome the above mentioned dependence, \cite{DuggalGimenez}.
+This allows to define an induced connection and a null second fundamental form, which gives the expected information on the extrinsic geometry.
+However, the induced connection does not arise necessarily from a metric and is clear that it is not an appropriate tool to study intrinsic geometric properties.
+Moreover, both the null section and the screen distribution are fixed arbitrarily and independently and it is not clear how to choose them in order to have a reasonable coupling between the properties of the null hypersuperface and the ambient space.
+Despite these limitations, there are remarkable success, as those cited above.

-The motivation of this paper is to introduce a Riemannian structure instead of a linear connection on a lightlike hypersurface.
-The fact that the auxiliary structure is Riemannian and that it fixes a lightlike section and a screen distribution in a natural way, makes us believe that it is an appropriate tool to study lightlike hypersurfaces both intrinsically and extrinsically.
-So we think that it is an extension of the previous techniques with improved properties.
-As a result, much of well known facts in the theory admit an easy interpretation.
-For example, the Null Splitting Theorem introduced by Galloway in \cite{Gal00} was presented as a lightlike version of the Lorentzian Splitting Theorem, where the \textgravedbl splitting\textacutedbl\ takes place in a lightlike hypersurface $L$ in certain sense.
-The splitting interpretation is clear now because, with our Riemannian metric, $(L,\widetilde{g})$ locally becomes a direct product $\mathbb{R}\times S$ , see Theorem \ref{descomposicion} and Remark \ref{Nota1}.